East Sussex Wildlife Rescue & Ambulance Service operates a 24 Hour Emergency Rescue Line.

 We do send out advisory text messages, these are often done from an online message facility so still does not mean we will receive any incoming messages.

-if you have a non-urgent call and just want advice or information about how a casualty is doing, please call the Casualty Centre direct on 01825-873003.
-Please be aware that we could be in the process of assessing a casualty or co-ordinating rescues so may not always be able to answerphone you call or check how a casualty is.
+If you have a non-urgent call and just want advice or information about how a casualty is doing, please call the Casualty Centre direct on 01825-873003 and select option 5.
+Please be aware that we could be in the process of assessing a casualty or co-ordinating rescues so may not always be able to answer the phone.

 How can I find out how the casualty is?